 - Students need to prove they have the required financial support to obtain the visa.

-- Priority funding is given to projects that are in energy, information and communication technologies, and life sciences.
+- Priority funding is given to projects in energy, information and communication technologies, and life sciences.

-The Roberto Rocca Project supports new collaborations between MIT faculty and research scientists and their Polimi counterparts.
+The Roberto Rocca Project supports collaborations between MIT faculty and research scientists and their Politecnico di Milano counterparts.

 - The maximum award is $15,000 (plus 10% MIT overhead).